NVlabs/DG-Net/README.md

 Licensed under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode) (**Attribution-NonCommercial-ShareAlike 4.0 International**)

 The code is released for academic research use only.
 For commercial use, please contact [researchinquiries@nvidia.com](researchinquiries@nvidia.com).

+## Features
+We have supported:
+- Float16 to save GPU memory based on [APEX](https://github.com/NVIDIA/apex)
+- Multiple query evaluation
+- Random erasing
+- Visualize training curves
+- Generate all figures in the paper

 ## Prerequisites